For nearly three decades, our company has been engaged in the response to the hepatitis C virus (HCV) epidemic.

 Innovations in chronic-HCV treatment that have become available over the past several years, now including ZEPATIER, provide the world with an unprecedented opportunity to significantly reduce the burden of HCV by 2030.
 However, a significant medical need remains: it is estimated that fewer than one in five patients with chronic HCV infection are currently treated, with thousands of new cases occurring each year.

-In the United States, our company established a list price and a comprehensive commercial- and public-segment access strategy that we anticipate will help broaden and accelerate patient access to treatment and move us closer to our shared goal of reducing the burden of chronic HCV in the U.S.
+In the United States, when our company launched ZEPATIER, we established a list price and a comprehensive commercial- and public-segment access strategy that we anticipated would help broaden and accelerate patient access to treatment and move us closer to our shared goal of reducing the burden of chronic HCV in the U.S. Since that time, we have continued to implement commercial strategies and public policy efforts in both the United States and in other countries to accelerate access to treatment.

 In many developing countries, the spread of HCV is facilitated by unsafe medical practices, such as the reuse of needles and syringes by medical practitioners.
 The use and misuse of intravenous drugs is also a major route for HCV transmission.1 Health systems in many of the countries most impacted by HCV are poorly equipped to widely diagnose HCV and to deliver care and treatment for those with the virus.2